csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

 We plan to use the popular MERN stack: MongoDB + Node.js + Express.js + React.

 For backend, the app does not have complex features and can be implemented by basic RESTful APIs.
-Potential dependencies include mongoose, node-session.
+Potential dependencies include mongoose, node-session, and other node modules.

 For frontend, the main app can be implemented in a single page.
 However, it needs to store some data so that react-redux might be needed.
+Bootstrap may be needed for responsive design.

-For admin dashboard, we plan to use [Ant Design](https://ant.design/) as the UI library since it is developed for React and can provide a lot of useful components to display statistics.
-To further display statistics, we may use the [Recharts](https://recharts.org/en-US) library which has components to visualize data with simple input.
+For admin dashboard, we plan to use [Ant Design](https://ant.design/) as the UI library since it is designed for React and can provide a lot of useful components.
+To further display statistics, we may use the [Recharts](https://recharts.org/en-US) library which has components to visualize data with simple inputs.

+Since there is a need for Arabic language, [i18n](https://react.i18next.com/) may be needed for internationalization.

 * How will you deploy the application?

 Since the application has the demand of being used in Egypt, AWS might be what we expect in the final stage.
-However, in the earlier development stages, we will deploy on Heroku for its ease of use and CI/CD.
+However, in the earlier development stages, we will deploy on Heroku for its ease of use.
+CI/CD would be set up with GitHub Actions.

 * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.

+Since the project has a main app (advisor bot) and a admin dashboard, the software should be separated into at least three parts and a database: (1) frontend for advisor bot, (2) frontend for admin dashboard, (3) backend for both functionalities.

 The app will decouple frontend and backend, and communicate through RESTful APIs.
 The frontend will follow [MVC architecture](https://medium.com/geekculture/react-js-architecture-features-folder-structure-design-pattern-70b7b9103f22).
-The backend will use Controller+Services architecture as proposed in [this blog](https://scoutapm.com/blog/nodejs-architecture-and-12-best-practices-for-nodejs-development).
+The backend will follow the Controllers+Services architecture as proposed in [this blog](https://scoutapm.com/blog/nodejs-architecture-and-12-best-practices-for-nodejs-development).

+Design patterns that we will use include dependency injection and adapter to work with different environment.
+Database access should rely on DAO for easier manipulation when accessing statistics and testing.

+Environments for each stage should be setup: DEV environment that runs locally is used for integration and testing; STAGING environment will be set up onto a server for further testing performance and new releases; and PROD environment that is given to the user.
+This means we should have two databases (one for DEV+STAGING and one for PROD) and a data mock for unit tests.

 * Will you be using third party applications or APIs?
 If so, what are they?

 There is the demand of collecting data of user behaviors, so that we may rely on Google Analytics API to provide data about users' behaviors in the app and users' data of locations.
+As an add-on feature, we may visualize the process of manipulating advisor questions&options, which the tools would be searched later.

 * What is your testing strategy?

+Each module will be assigned with a sub-team for cross-testing.
+DEV environment: unit tests should be done locally with mocks, integrated testings for each API should connect to a testing database.
+STAGING environment: integrated tests, performance tests, and UAT tests.

+Positive, negative, and stressing tests should be designed before implementing functionalities by the developer and run after finishing each function; after that, the cross-testing team should review the test cases and add additional test cases if needed.

+In feature branches, developers and cross-testers should implement and run unit tests after a function is finished; after a module is finished, integrated tests should be implemented and run.
+Passing all tests would allow the branch to be merge into DEV branch.

+In DEV, re-run all unit tests and developers should build more complex integrated tests for their function modules.
+If all tests passed and enough features are implemented, the program can be released into STAGING.

+In STAGING, the app should be tested in an environment similar to PROD.
+APIs should first be tested by Postman.
+Then, cross-testing teams should test features manually.
+If possible, performance tests can be implemented.
+If all tests passed, a test document with every test cases (positive, negative, stressing) for each feature should be created and the partner should be invited to test (UAT).

+Possible testing tools include jest, react-testing-library, postman.

 #### Q5: What are the user stories that make up the MVP?